 IUL vs. 401(k): Which Is Better for Retirement Savings?

-Indexed universal life insurance and 401(k) plans can both be used as investment tools for retirement.
-But there are some important differences to note.
+Indexed universal life insurance and 401(k) plans are both useful tools for retirement, but there are some significant differences.

-With IUL, returns are tied to the performance of an underlying index.
+With IUL, returns rely on the performance of an underlying index.
 If the index performs well, then your policy earns a higher interest rate.
 If the index underperforms, on the other hand, your returns may shrink.
-Your insurance company can also cap the rate of return that’s credited to your account each year, regardless of how well the underlying index does.
+Your insurer can also cap the annual rate of return credited to your account, regardless of the underlying index’s performance.
 For example, you may have a cap rate of 3% or 4% annually.

 A 401(k) also offers the advantage of an employer-matching contribution.
 This is essentially free money that you can use to grow retirement wealth.
 With an indexed universal life insurance policy, you’re responsible for paying all of the premium costs.

-With a 401(k), you could technically take money out of your plan early for a hardship withdrawal or some other reason, but a 10% early withdrawal penalty may apply.
+With a 401(k), you can withdraw from your plan early for a hardship withdrawal or some other reason.
+However, a 10% early withdrawal penalty may apply.
 The IRS allows some exceptions to this rule, though.

-With any penalty-free withdrawals from a traditional 401(k), you’d still owe income tax on the distribution.
+With any penalty-free withdrawals from a traditional 401(k), you still owe income tax on the distribution.
 You could take out a 401(k) loan instead, but that also has tax implications.
-If you separate from your employer with an outstanding loan balance and fail to repay the loan in full, the entire amount can be treated as a taxable distribution.
+If you leave your employer with an outstanding balance and fail to repay it, it may be a taxable distribution.

 Qualified distributions in retirement are taxable at your regular income tax rate.
-If you pass away with a balance in your 401(k), the beneficiary who inherits the money will have to pay taxes on it.
+If you pass away with a 401(k) balance, your beneficiary will have to pay taxes on it.

 When to Consider IUL as a Supplement to a 401(k)